lpezzarini-source/machine-learning-pruebas-aprender-argentina/README.md

   Python scripts used for data preparation and model training.

 - `outputs/`
   Figures, tables, and intermediate results used in the thesis.
+IMPORTAN: Due to the file size, the student data could not be uploaded.
+The database can be found at the following link:https://drive.google.com/drive/folders/1vit7q4sz8VN6nwTKGDYo4Lo-qayxf8yX?usp=drive_link

 - `docs/`
   Supporting documentation, including variable dictionaries and supplementary materials.